DOG NEUTERING IS AN EMOTIVE SUBJECT FOR WELFARE AND POPULATION REASONS BUT LET’S TAKE A LOOK AT THE FACTS…

 A survey of 1444 1yr old Golden Retriever owners by the Golden Retriever Club of America Inc., found bitches and dogs spayed and neutered at less than a year of age were significantly taller than those spayed or neutered at more than a year of age.

 While it stands to reason that being taller in itself is not an issue per se, in that it is assumed with the removal of the gonads closure of all of the physes will be delayed resulting in longer bones, it could also be assumed that this longer growth would be proportional across the joint.
 If this was the stand-alone orthopaedic concern in neutered dogs it may not concern us.
-It is when this extra growth is condsidered in relation to the increase risk of cruciate rupture and hip dysplasia, discussed below.
+It is when this extra growth is considered in relation to the increased risk of cruciate rupture and hip dysplasia, discussed below.

 Early Neutered Dogs Suffer Increased Cruciate Rupture

-Thus with no estrogen to shut it down, these animals can continue to grow and wind up with abnormal growth patterns and bone structure.
+Thus with no oestrogen to shut it down, these animals can continue to grow and wind up with abnormal growth patterns and bone structure.
 This results in irregular body proportions.

 This is verified with a study by Slauterbeck et al. (2004) who found that spayed and neutered dogs had a significantly higher incidence of ACL rupture than their intact counterparts, regardless of breed or size.

 In their study of 759 golden retrievers, Torres de la Riva et al. (2013) noted that while there were no cases of cranial cruciate ligament tear diagnosed in intact males or females, in early-neutered males and females the occurrences were 5 percent and 8 percent, respectively.